-We all know the problem a visiting skunk can cause.
+We all know the problem a visiting skunk can cause!
 Some of these critters are also diggers.
 Your lawn offers a tempting place to forage for bugs.
-Others are scavengers that happily root through your trash cans for food.
+Other scavengers happily root through your trash cans for food.

 Invite an experienced YardDoc technician to your home for a free consultation estimate.

 Related: Rodent Control

 Raccoons are noted for their intelligence.
 Studies show this mammal remembers solutions to a task for up to three years.
 Once they figure out how to pry open a trash can, they don’t forget quickly.

 While omnivores that generally eat acorns and walnuts, they will devour food in your cat or dog’s dish and anything they can find in your trash, which they eagerly spread over your yard.

 They have been known to eat chicken and duck eggs as well as the birds themselves.
 This is a concern for poultry owners and bird lovers.
 Raccoons often live in fallen trees and hollow logs but have increasingly taken to entering the roofing cavities of homes.